Sunflower Growing Guide

 1.3 Sunflower Cultivation Advantages

-- Yields up to 300–500 kg/acre of seeds.
+Yields of up to 300–500 kg of seeds per stremma.

-- Suitable for areas with low rainfall.
+Suitable for regions with low rainfall.

 2. Botanical Characteristics and Physiology

-2.2 Radical System
+2.2 Root System

 - Pallid and deep root system with main root reaching up to 2–3 meters deep, ensuring drought resistance.
 Distributed